spektom/hydepark/README.md

 ### Compilation

+As a prerequisite, the following dependencies must be installed:

+ * libsqlite3-dev
+ * libssl-dev

-You need [Rust](https://www.rust-lang.org) to compile Hydepark.
+Next, you'll need [Rust](https://www.rust-lang.org) to compile Hydepark.
 Once you have it, run:

     cargo build --release